"With the education you’re getting here at Capital City, you have everything you need to follow every last one of your dreams."

 Our High School has achieved Tier 1 since 2013.

 After four years of annual gains in PARCC proficiency in both ELA and Math, the Lower School dropped to Tier 2 in 2019.
-However, our internal assessment indicators were more positive and show us we can reach our goal of Tier 1 for all campuses.
+However, our internal assessment indicators are more positive and show us we can reach our goal of Tier 1 for all campuses.

 Capital City’s PCSB School Performance Reports for 2019 are available to download: